ahumairah02/Group-Project/README.md

 a) Halal-Certified Hotel Finder
 **Description**: A centralized database of hotels that meet Shariah compliance.
 **Functionalities**:
--Search and filter hotels based on halal-certified kitchens, alcohol-free environments, and prayer facilities.
+- Search and filter hotels based on halal-certified kitchens, alcohol-free environments, and prayer facilities.
--Display halal certification and endorsements (e.g., from local Islamic authorities).
+- Display halal certification and endorsements (e.g., from local Islamic authorities).
--Include user ratings and reviews specific to halal compliance.
+- Include user ratings and reviews specific to halal compliance.
--Booking integration to reserve rooms directly through the platform.
+- Booking integration to reserve rooms directly through the platform.

 b) Halal Restaurant Locator
 **Description**: A tool to find restaurants serving halal food at destinations worldwide.
 **Functionalities**:
--Search by cuisine type, price range, or proximity to the user’s location.
+- Search by cuisine type, price range, or proximity to the user’s location.
--Display halal certifications and Muslim-owned restaurant indicators.
+- Display halal certifications and Muslim-owned restaurant indicators.
--Directions and opening hours integrated with maps.
+- Directions and opening hours integrated with maps.
--Feature user reviews emphasizing quality and adherence to halal standards.
+- Feature user reviews emphasizing quality and adherence to halal standards.

 c) Prayer Space Locator
 **Description**: A map-based tool to identify nearby mosques or designated prayer rooms.
 **Functionalities**:
--Interactive map to locate mosques, prayer spaces, and even quiet public areas suitable for Salah.
+- Interactive map to locate mosques, prayer spaces, and even quiet public areas suitable for Salah.
--Salah timing notifications adjusted to the user’s location.
+- Salah timing notifications adjusted to the user’s location.
--Integration with a Qibla direction compass and wudu facilities indicator.
+- Integration with a Qibla direction compass and wudu facilities indicator.

 d) Shariah-Compliant Itinerary Planner
 **Description**: Enables users to create a personalized travel schedule while incorporating halal-friendly stops and prayer times.
 **Functionalities**:
--Add halal hotels, restaurants, and prayer spaces to the itinerary.
+- Add halal hotels, restaurants, and prayer spaces to the itinerary.
--Automatically include prayer times and location-based reminders into the plan.
+- Automatically include prayer times and location-based reminders into the plan.
--Shareable itineraries for group travel with family or friends.
+- Shareable itineraries for group travel with family or friends.